 • Beat egg whites till they turn white (around 1 min)

-• Mix flour into egg mixture and fold with a silicon spatula until the mixture is incorporated and drops like ribbon.
+• Mix flour into the egg mixture and fold with a silicon spatula until the mixture is incorporated and drops like ribbon.

 • Add color